Yogendraofficial7/VirtualBoxes/Ubuntu_20.04/README.md

 vagrant up
 ```

-- you will get below output
+- You will get below output

 ```
 $ vagrant up